MDNA (album): Singles

 The performance of lead single "Give Me All Your Luvin'" during the MDNA Tour, which went on to become one of the highest-grossing concert tours of all time.

 "Give Me All Your Luvin'" was released as the first single from the album on February 3, 2012.
 Sal Cinquemani from Slant Magazine complimented the "catchy" melodies, but declared the composition inferior to Madonna's previous singles.
-Other reviewers like Alexis Petridis from The Guardian considered the track to be a weak lead single, and Joey Guerra from Houston Chronicle wrote that it was not a proper representation of the album.
-The song reached the top of the charts in Canada, Finland, Hungary and Venezuela.
-It became Madonna's 38th top-ten hit on the Billboard Hot 100, extending her record as the artist with most top-ten singles in the chart's history.
+Other reviewers, including Alexis Petridis from The Guardian considered the track a weak lead single, and Joey Guerra from Houston Chronicle wrote that it was not a proper representation of the album.
+The song topped the charts in Canada, Finland, Hungary and Venezuela.
+It became Madonna's 38th top-ten hit on the Billboard Hot 100, extending her record as the artist with the most top-ten singles in the chart's history.

-The album's second single, "Girl Gone Wild", was released for digital download on March 2, 2012.
+The album's second single, "Girl Gone Wild", was released as a digital download on March 2, 2012.
 The black-and-white music video for the song was directed by fashion photographers Mert and Marcus.
 "Girl Gone Wild" debuted at number six on the Billboard Bubbling Under Hot 100 Singles chart with 22,000 downloads sold.
 It reached the top of the Dance Club Songs chart, giving Madonna a record 73rd week atop the ranking.

 "Masterpiece" was officially sent to radio stations in the United Kingdom on April 2, 2012.
-The song performed the best in Russia, where it topped the Russian Music Charts for the week of December 2, 2012.
+The song performed best in Russia, where it topped the Russian Music Charts for the week of December 2, 2012.

 "Turn Up the Radio" was released as the fourth and final single from the album, on June 29, 2012, in Italy.
 It became the third single from MDNA to top the US dance charts.

-In Brazil, "Superstar" was released on December 3, 2012, as a promotional single, in the form of a special edition CD with Brazilian newspaper Folha de S. Paulo.
+In Brazil, "Superstar" was released on December 3, 2012, as a promotional single, as a special edition CD with Brazilian newspaper Folha de S. Paulo.
 The accompanying cover art was created by Brazilian graffiti artist Simone Sapienza, who won a contest sponsored by Johnnie Walker's Keep Walking Project in Brazil; she was chosen by Madonna from ten finalists.